CBSE Class 12 English Lesson 3 Journey to the end of the Earth Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Landmass- a continent or other large body of land

-Explanation of the above passage: It took him about 100 hours of combined travelling by car, aeroplane and then a ship to reach the continent.
-So, when he first set his feet on the continent, he felt utmost relief for it was all white as far as the eyes could see.
+It took her about 100 hours of combined travelling by car, aeroplane and then a ship to reach the continent.
+So, when she first set her feet on the continent, she felt utmost relief for it was all white as far as the eyes could see.
 The sight of the blue horizon was also very comforting.
 Next emotion that followed was that of wonderment.
-He was astonished by the fact that there was once a time when India and Antarctica were geographically connected.
+She was astonished by the fact that there was once a time when India and Antarctica were geographically connected.

 Passage: Six hundred and fifty million years ago, a giant amalgamated southern supercontinent — Gondwana — did indeed exist, centred roughly around the present-day Antarctica.
 Things were quite different then: humans hadn’t arrived on the global scene, and the climate was much warmer, hosting a huge variety of flora and fauna.
 For 500 million years.